-Renault Trucks offers a comprehensive range of fully-electric vehicles from 3.1 to 26 t for all urban uses, which are mass-produced in our Blainville-sur-Orne plant in Normandy.
+Renault Trucks offers a comprehensive range of fully electric vehicles from 650 kg to 44 t for all uses, as well as complete support for operators in their energy transition..

-Our electric trucks are mass-produced in our Blainville-sur-Orne plant in Normandy.
+Our medium-duty electric trucks are mass-produced in our Blainville-sur-Orne plant in Normandy.
 They are entirely designed by our R&D teams and manufactured on our vehicle assembly line to offer a cost-competitive solution with the same quality standard as our diesel range.

 Electric trucks are quiet (10 decibels lower than a diesel truck).
 This is much appreciated when they deliver to stores in the street below very early in the morning!
 They can now drive all night long in city centres and help ease traffic during the day.